-From the house you grew up in to your Great Aunt’s current one, some homes were built in the days when more doors seemed tantamount to more value.
+From the house you grew up in, to your Great Aunt’s current one, some homes were built in the days when more doors seemed tantamount to more value.
 But in today’s day and age, the open floor plan is all the rage.
 Builders are constructing homes with this in mind, and others are tearing down walls left and right.
 But is the open concept house here to stay?

 History of the Open Concept Home

 The open concept house is defined as one that minimizes the use of small rooms, barriers and walls.
-According to Old House Online, the open concept house starting becoming more of a reality at the turn of the 20th century.
+According to Old House Online, the open concept house started becoming more of a reality at the turn of the 20th century.
 Better building materials combined with more efficient heating sources meant you didn’t have to build small rooms.
 Also, as land became less abundant, lots became smaller and house plans had to be more adaptable.

 During this time, the architecture of most American homes had European influence, which dated back centuries.
 This is when renowned architect Frank Lloyd Wright created what he called the Prarie style home.
 This was inspired by his upbringing in the midwest.
 The design of these homes was more of an open concept from what was typical at that time.
-The fireplace was central, and an abundant use of windows kept things light and airy.
+The fireplace was central, and abundant use of windows kept things light and airy.

 Park City’s Open Floor Plans